PinkoPossum/Violaceous-Raven/README.md

 ### A Brief Overview
  SlopBot9001 is a python script that will pull content from reddit following guidelines in the code that can be adjusted.
 It will then output a .csv file with what it pulled and information about the post.
 After this, it will narrate the post using Google's TTS.
 Finally, pulling video files from a specified folder it will overlay the audio on top of subway surfer or minecraft parkour footage and cut it up to 30 sec increments.
 I never got around to testing automated uploads.

+### Turnkey Deployment
+ You should be able to deploy the venv for this project on windows using the setup powershell script.
+To do so create a file directory that copies this structure:

+>Violaceous-Raven/

+>├─ narrations/

+>│  ├─ narrations of scraped posts

+>├─ raw_video/

+>│  ├─ background video files

+>├─ videos/

+>│  ├─ finished video files

+>├─ slopbotGTTS.py

+>├─ requirements.txt

+>├─ venv-setup.ps1

 ### Unrealized Features and Reflections
  Although originally I wanted to use Eleven labs for their more natural voices, I was limited by how much I was willing to spend on an exploratory project.